-In Hindi, there are three R sounds and two T sounds.
-These different sounds don't exist in English and many English speakers will have a hard time differentiating between them and pronouncing them.
+In Hindi, there are three different "r" sounds and two different "t" sounds.
+These differences in sound don't exist in English and many English speakers will have a hard time differentiating the sounds as well as pronouncing them.

-Although pronouncing words in Hindi can be difficult for foreigners, even if you get the pronunciation wrong it is likely that the people you are speaking to will still understand what you want to say and just be happy that you are trying to learn their language.
+Although pronouncing words in Indian languages can be difficult for foreigners, even if you do get the pronunciation wrong it is likely that the people you are speaking to will still understand what you want to say and just be happy that you are trying to learn their language.

-For more Hindi travel phrases check out our complete guide to How to Say Hello in Hindi.
+For more Hindi travel phrases please check out the article How to Say Hello in Hindi.

 Want to learn more about the rich culture and heritage of India?
 At Asia Highlights we can help you plan a tailor-made trip to see the vast lingual, cultural, and religious diversity of India.
 Our experts can help you decide which cities you want to visit as well as which attractions and activities you'll like the most so that you can have the trip of a lifetime.
 To get started, email us here.